 Lets take a look at differences between INTERVAL and ADD_MONTHS() in Teradata.
-And this post mainly focused on where to use ADD_MONTHS() over INTERVAL function in Teradata.
+This post mainly focused on where to use ADD_MONTHS() over INTERVAL function in Teradata.

 INTERVAL is a data type in Teradata that represent displacement between two points in time.

 ADD_MONTHS adds the months and years (Months * 12) to a specific date, while using Interval you can add YEAR, MONTH, DAY, HOUR, MINUTE and even SECONDS to another Interval.

 The following query returns ‘2015-02-28’ because we asked Teradata to return 1 year back date.

 SEL CAST('2016-02-28' AS DATE ) - INTERVAL '1' YEAR&amp;amp;lt;/span&amp;amp;gt;&amp;lt;/span&amp;gt;

 In same way, following query returns ‘2015-03-01’.SEL CAST('2016-03-01' AS DATE ) - INTERVAL '1' YEAR&amp;amp;lt;/span&amp;amp;gt;